Brief Breakdown of Paradiso 1:

 Enter into my breast; within me breathe the very power you made manifest when you drew Marsyas out from his limbs’ sheath.

-The story-line as we left it in Purgatorio 33 is resumed in Paradiso 1.37, where a lengthy astronomical periphrasis alerts us to the fact that it is mid-day in Purgatory when Beatrice looks up at the sun in verse 46; we note that Dante is “physically” still in Purgatory at this point.
-The pilgrim imitates his guide, Beatrice, in verse 54 and looks up at the sun as well, which results in his seeing a doubling of light; he then looks back at Beatrice in verses 65-66.
+Let us return to plot.
+Beatrice looks up at the sun in verse 46.
+The pilgrim imitates his guide in verse 54 and looks up at the sun as well, which results in his seeing a doubling of light.
+He then looks back at Beatrice in verses 65-66.

 This spiraling dialectic between Beatrice and everything else in Paradise will be fundamental to how things “happen” in Paradiso: vision is triggered by the dynamic whereby Dante first follows Beatrice in looking upward, then looks back at her, then looks upward again, and so on.

 What happens now as a result of looking at Beatrice — “Nel suo aspetto tal dentro mi fei” (In watching her, within me I was changed [67]) — is that Dante experiences a transformation that takes him literally “beyond the human”: “trasumanar” (Par.
 1.70).
-This extraordinary coinage, “tras” + “umanar” (a verb made from “umano”), signifies “to go beyond the human” and is typical of how Dante will describe the indescribable.
+This extraordinary coinage, “tras” + “umanar” (a verb made from “umano”), signifies “to go beyond the human” and is typical of how Dante-author works in Paradiso.

 Nel suo aspetto tal dentro mi fei, qual si fé Glauco nel gustar de l’erba che ’l fé consorto in mar de li altri dèi.
 (Par.
 1.67-69)